-Knowing the World about you is a key factor in our ability to function constructively in society.
-At Walton Hall the Humanities curriculum is designed for our KS3 students to understand our society and how we interact in our environment.
+Knowing and understanding the world around you are key factors in our ability to function constructively in society.
+At Walton Hall the Humanities curriculum is designed to support our KS3 students in understanding our society and how we interact within our environment.
 Students are encouraged to ask challenging questions about why we as a society do the things we do.

-Our Humanities subjects incorporate Geography, History and RE.
-Within KS3 they are taught discreetly as independent subjects following the National Curriculum.
-Within our pastoral pathways groups Humanities provides the topic and theme that underpins learning through Literacy, Numeracy, and Creative studies.
+Our Humanities curriculum incorporates Geography, History and RE.
+Within KS3 in our navigators pathway, these are taught discreetly as independent subjects.
+For the learners on our explorers and sensory pathways these subjects are incorporated into topic lessons.
 In KS4 students study humanities subjects through WJEC personal pathways.
 Topics of study include people and protest where students learn to investigate the success of protests.
 They also study a British Society of the Past – The 1960’s.

-Our Humanities subjects are supported by field trips into the community to help to put our learning into context.
+Our Humanities subjects are supported by field trips in the community to help to put our learning into context.
 We also deliver learning through assemblies on key themes in all humanities subjects.

 We aim to inspire in our students a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 We want our students to enjoy learning and have high aspirations in order to achieve well and meet their own potential.
 Students will develop a knowledge and understanding of geographical issues in the modern world.
 They will develop an understanding of interactions between people and the environment and an appreciation of the need for sustainability.
 We aim to support our students to become resilient, confident learners, and to develop transferable skills that will prepare them to become responsible citizens in the future.